sviera91/AWS-CodeBuild-CFNChecker/README.md

 Ensure that the following items are taken care of first:

 - Ensure CodeBuild IAM role has access to CodePipeline and CloudFormation actions
+- Create appropriate buildspec file (example available [here](buildspec.yml))
     - Ensure the CodeBuild container deploys both Python and Ruby runtimes
     - Install cfn-lint as part of the CodeBuild container creation
     - Install cfn_nag as part of the CodeBuild container creation